1. Overview

 Method |

-arguments & return |
+Arguments & Return |

-Desc. |
+Description |

-args: return: none |
+Arguments: Return: none |

 val() |

-args: none return: <Number>, value of slider |
+Arguments: none Return: <Number>, the current value of the slider |

-args: return: none |
+Arguments: Return: none |

-Set left value |
+Sets the left value of the slider. |

 left_val() |

-args: none return: <Number>, left value of slider |
+Arguments: none Return: <Number>, the current left value of the slider |

 range(min, max) |

-args: return: none |
+Arguments: Return: none |

 range() |